shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- Introduce a tonescape and get into **passive** tensions (anchor-higher-lower)
 - the difference between hearing the middle tone as the anchor, rather than the lowest tone (D, rather than CDE) and dorian nudging us outside the engrained major CDE context

 ### Lesson 14 - Imagination as an Instrument

+Begin to draw individual notes out of the tonescape.

 **Location**